What Are The Possible Results Of An Appeal To The BIA?

-If you want to greatly increase your chances of having your deportation reversed, it's important to carefully select and hire an immigration attorney, who will be able to guide you through the process of putting a strong appeal together.
-As the sooner that your deportation order is reversed, the quicker that you’ll be able to enjoy your life in the United States again, without having to fear the looming threat of deportation.
+If you want to increase your chances of having your deportation reversed, consult with an immigration attorney.
+A seasoned appeals lawyer can guide you through putting a strong case together.
+The sooner your deportation order is reversed, the quicker you’ll be able to enjoy your life in the United States again.

 The BIA Orders A Remand

-It is however worth mentioning that if 30 days have not passed since your immigration judge handed you a deportation order, you can choose to file a motion to reopen your immigration case.
-Reopening your immigration case will allow you to present brand new facts and evidence to your immigration judge, which could reverse their decision to order your deportation.
-You can even call new witnesses to the stand to provide valuable evidence, if your motion to reopen your case is quickly approved.
+If 30 days have not passed since your deportation order, you can choose to file a motion to reopen your immigration case.
+Reopening your immigration case will allow you to present new facts and evidence to your immigration judge.
+This could reverse their decision to order your deportation.

 If a remand is ordered on your immigration case, you may be expected to attend further immigration hearings.
-If this happens, make sure to arrange to have an immigration attorney attend your new immigration hearings with you, so that they'll be able to represent your best interests in court.
+If this happens, it’s better to bring an immigration attorney.
+They can represent you in court and increase the possibility of a favorable decision.